-(1) Provide clarification of the City's objectives in concert with existing zoning laws and to add consistency and predictability to the permit review process.
+- (1) Provide clarification of the City's objectives in concert with existing zoning laws and to add consistency and predictability to the permit review process. - (2) Stimulate improvements to existing structures and encourage new development within the downtown core area of the City.

-- (2) Stimulate improvements to existing structures and encourage new development within the downtown core area of the City. - (3) Improve the visual appearance of downtown to renew interest and viability to the hub of activity for the area. - (4) Provide a consistent methodology for review of proposed projects. - (5) Inspire creativity and quality in the design of all structures and in site development. - (6) Foster an exchange of ideas among developers, City officials and residents in an effort to improve the quality of design in all projects both public and private.
+- (3) Improve the visual appearance and renew interest and viability to the core areas of urban activity in the City . - (4) Provide a consistent methodology for review of proposed projects. - (5) Inspire creativity and quality in the design of all structures and in site development. - (6) Foster an exchange of ideas among developers, City officials and residents in an effort to improve the quality of design in all projects both public and private.